 This course is designed to provide the student an extensive background in the fundamentals of human anatomy utilizing lecture, small group laboratory, and independent study formats.
-Anatomic structures of the head and neck are described and illustrated in lecture followed by laboratory experiential learning to include location and identification as well as function and relationships of structures using cadavers, prosections, radiographic images, and static models.
-Thecourse is intended to provide an anatomical basis for understanding the physical examination and structural changes associated with illness and injury of each major organ and body system.
-Credit: 2 semester hours
+Anatomic structures of the head and neck are described and illustrated in lecture followed by laboratory experiential learning to include location and identification as well as function and relationships of structures using cadavers, boney specimens, models, and radiographic images.
+The course is intended to provide an anatomical basis for understanding the physical examination and structural changes associated with illness and injury of each major organ and body system.

-Course Director: Ming Zhang
+Course Director: Samantha Tippen

-Approaches to Healthcare Education (NAAHE-83107)
+Approaches to Healthcare Education (NAEMH-83106)

 This course will introduce, contrast, and apply adult teaching-learning theories in the design of effective education.
 Innovative teaching strategies, including a web-based approach to education, will be incorporated to provide the student with tools to become an effective educator.
-Students will gain practical experience in planning and presentingeducational projects and course development utilizing various technology mediums.
-Credit: 3 semester hours
+Students will gain practical experience in planning and presenting educational projects and course development utilizing various technology mediums.